 Emergency crews are responding to an out-of-control fire at one of Australia’s two remaining oil refineries, which supplies 10% of the country’s fuel.

-The fire at Viva Energy refinery in Geelong, 65km southwest of Melbourne, was described as “significant”, the ABC is reporting.
+Fire Rescue Victoria said the fire at Viva Energy refinery in Geelong, 65km southwest of Melbourne, was likely caused by an equipment failure.

 Fire Rescue Victoria said it responded at 11.15pm (local time) last night after multiple reports of explosions and flames at the refinery.